zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **keyStore**

   This parameter specifies the keystore file used to store the private key.
-When using keyring, this should be set to SAF keyring location.
+When using keyring, the value should be set to the SAF keyring location.
 For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md#Zowe-API-ML-TLS-requirements).

-  If you have an issue with loading the keystore file in your environment try to provide the absolute path to the keystore file.
+  If you have an issue with loading the keystore file in your environment, try to provide the absolute path to the keystore file.
 The sample keystore file for local deployment is in [api-layer repository](https://github.com/zowe/api-layer/tree/master/keystore/localhost)

 * **keyStorePassword**